GuidoBartoli/sherloq/README.md

 > pip install virtualenv virtualenvwrapper-win
 > mkvirtualenv sq
 ```
-(other information about virtual environments can be found [here](https://timmyreilly.azurewebsites.net/python-pip-virtualenv-installation-on-windows/)

 ### Conda
 1. Download and install [Anaconda](https://www.anaconda.com/products/individual) (one can also install miniconda, no GUI but is smaller)